-When you specify DISP = MOD or DISP = NEW for a partitioned data set and you also specify a member name in the DSNAME parameter, the member name must be unique.
-If the member name is not unique, the system terminates the job.
+When you specify DISP = MOD or DISP = NEW for a partitioned data set and you also specify a member name in the DSNAME parameter, the member name must not already exist.
+If the member name already exists, the system terminates the job.

-When you specify DISP = OLD for a partitioned data set and you also specify a member name in the DSNAME parameter, the member name need not be unique.
-If the member name is not unique, the system replaces the existing member with the new member.
+When you specify DISP = OLD for a partitioned data set and you also specify a member name in the DSNAME parameter, the data set must already exist.
+If the member name already exists and the data set is opened for output, the system replaces the existing member with the new member.
+If the member name does not already exist and the data set is opened for output, the system adds the member to the data set.